MDF vs Particle Board: Which One Should You Choose?

 For best results, drill an extra-long pilot hole that’s equal in diameter to the solid shaft of the screw.
 Add glue to increase strength and durability.

-In Damp Areas: Composite wood won’t do well in wet areas.
-If is absorbs moisture it will expand and drying won’t help it go back to its original size.
+If it absorbs moisture it will expand and drying won’t help it go back to its original size.

 If your wood is in contact with a basement floor, it could absorb water.

-You can keep this from happening by supporting the bottom with pressure treated lumber coated with glue.
+You can keep this from happening by supporting the bottom with pressure-treated lumber coated with glue.
 The glue will keep the moisture out.

 MDF vs Particle Board: Conclusion